-3.1.1 CuLearn Weekly Home Work Assignments (HWs)
+3.1.1 Brightspace Weekly Home Work Assignments (HWs)

-There will be 2 or 3 weekly online HW assignments (one only for the first week) that will be used as part of the overall term marks.
-These will be administered through CuLearn.
+There will be 2 or 3 weekly online HW assignments that will be used as part of the overall term marks.
+These will be administered through Brightspace.

-The assignments will be based on material studied during the lectures during that week.
+The assignments will be based on material studied during the lectures.
 The assignments will become available at the beginning of the week for the students to attempt.
-You will have 3 attempts during the week before the assignment closes.
-See the time table for the lectures and HWs at the end of this document.
+You will have 2 attempts during the week before the assignment closes.
+See the timetable for the lectures and HWs at the end of this document.